5 Crowdfunding Mistakes You Can Avoid

 Your crowd isn’t going to find your campaign unless they are connected to it.
 That leads me to another major misconception — that social media will connect people to your project.

-You have to work your social media.
+You have to work on your social media.
 You need to have varying messages tagging and targeting different audiences throughout.

 We often see campaigns post the same thing throughout, “Hey, we are doing this campaign, help us by donating here.”
 You have to think outside of the box to tell your story in multiple ways.
 What other organizations are doing this work that you can tag and highlight?
 Is there staff within your organization that should be highlighted and tagged?
 Is there a related fun fact you can share about your work?
 Is there something cool you are offering as an incentive to donate?
 These all make dynamic posts that, if tagged properly, can bring in networks outside your own.